When to Transition from Crib to Bed?

 Good timing, the right equipment and a couple of

-smart mommy ideas
+smart mommy ideas are what

 make your toddler's transition from crib to bed a success.
 If you

 choose an unhappy moment, the bed does not work out practically or it's

 all happening in a rush ... your baby will struggle to adapt to the new

 Let's have a look at timing first, right below.
 Or jump to How to help

 When to transition?
 Choose your crib to bed moment wisely